Who is this guidance for?

 COVID-19 vaccination fraud

 Criminals are using the COVID-19 vaccine as a way to target people by tricking them to hand over cash or financial details.
-The Government Counter Fraud Function have developed a poster and leaflet with advice to help people avoid falling victim to these scams.
+The Government Counter Fraud Function have developed advice to help people avoid falling victim to these scams.

 Government branded scams